Spencerx/xtal/README.md

 People expect things to happen because they can just generate content but it's only just content, there's the physical reality that every device is a electronics gadget with some software and you can only go so far with generalisations with the latest abbreviation or the ones that have been floating around for years because there's the content in the physical world that still needs a lot of work, robots are not going to magically appear with all the work done or just do it, in other words, most ideas are stuck on storage and data centers especially dead leaves called pages on books rather than just shortened acronyms in confusion or theories - so you can see code as the last resort of a finished piece of work, it has to have a software as a service(design) from a set of tools a system integrator has at their fingertips, software defined services still require a lot of code, it's always better to skip it as long as there's dedicated hardware with software neatly hidden from sight with only service visible.
 The blockchain isn't solving hard physical problems but it can given the right minds and compute power over a period of time, because it's solving other problems such as the sharing economy on mobile at scale starting somewhere(see site below).
 The sharing economy for incoming data in the next generation internet on the blockchain is new territory.
-This is a use case for that can be scaled to spectrum efficiency applications in existing operations for evolving networks(follow #ITUData on socials),
+This is a use case that can be scaled to spectrum efficiency applications in existing operations for evolving networks(follow #ITUData on socials).

-World Mobile The Aerostat(Balloon or Airship, Blockchain and Crypto Powered Mobile Network https://worldmobile.io/ Whitepaper "World Mobile Chain: A blockchain based solution to empower a sharing economy for telecommunications infrastructure" World Mobile Token Ltd. Research Lab. https://worldmobiletoken.com/WhitePaper.pdf"
+World Mobile The Aerostat(Balloon or Airship, Blockchain and Crypto Powered Mobile Network) https://worldmobile.io/ Whitepaper "World Mobile Chain: A blockchain based solution to empower a sharing economy for telecommunications infrastructure" World Mobile Token Ltd. Research Lab. https://worldmobiletoken.com/WhitePaper.pdf"

-D. Burkhardt.
-(2018) Distributed ledger https://ieeexplore.ieee.org/abstract/document/8436299
+D. Burkhardt 2018 Distributed ledger https://ieeexplore.ieee.org/abstract/document/8436299

-N. Szabo.
-(1996) Smart contracts: Building blocks for digital markets. https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html
+N. Szabo 1996 Smart contracts: Building blocks for digital markets. https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html

 Recent "Crypto" Related Whitepapers https://whitepaper.io/